What to Expect When You Call 9-1-1

 - Describe a person or suspect starting from the top of the head: skin color, gender, height, hair color, eye color, facial hair, physical build; color and type of jacket or coat, shirt, belt, pants, shoes, etc.

-- Describe a vehicle by color; year; make; body style; other identifying features such as dents, scratches, stickers, spoilers, ski racks, etc; and license plate information
+- Describe a vehicle by color; year; make; body style; other identifying features such as dents, scratches, stickers, spoilers, bike racks, etc; and license plate information

 - Does anyone have any weapons?
-If so, what are they and where are they?
+If so, what type of weapons and where are they?

 If your emergency requires medical response, you may be asked: